Amsterdam On a Budget

 A visit to Amsterdam often includes at least one side trip into the countryside.
 A visit to a small town outside of the city will let travelers see the tulips (when in season), visit the windmills so popular in the Netherlands, and explore the local communities that are so friendly and welcoming.
 These small towns are a great where to see more of the Netherlands than just Amsterdam.

 Also notable in Amsterdam is the many religious sights.
 The Esnoga is the most famous synagogue and there are many churches including Oude Kerk, Nieuwe Kerk Zuiderkerk, Noorderkerk, and Westerkerk.
 Popular museums include the Anne Frank House, Rijksmuseum, Van Gogh Museum, and Nieuw Dakota.
 If you plan on visiting many of the city's museums, a museum card may be beneficial.
 This will allow you access to over 400 museums throughout the country.
-If you want to enjoy a picnic outside, head to the popular park, Vondelpark in the South.
+If you want to enjoy a picnic outside, head to the popular park, Vondelpark, in the southern area of the central city.
 Amsterdam's Red Light District is also a popular tourist sight.

 Another interesting neighborhood is the wealthy Canal Ring.
 This neighborhood is a UNESCO World Heritage Site and has several celebrity residents.
 This is also a neighborhood to visit if you're looking for good nightlife.